scalatron/scalatron.github.com/index.md

 <span class='resourcetitle'>Explore The Rules Of The Game</span> <br>

-In the Scalatron game, bots compete for energy in a cell-based arena with edible and harmful plants and beasts.
+In the game, bots compete for energy in a cell-based arena with edible and harmful plants and beasts.
 All is explained in the <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20Game%20Rules.md">game rules</a>
 (also as <a href="http://github.com/scalatron/scalatron/raw/master/Scalatron/doc/pdf/Scalatron%20Game%20Rules.pdf">pdf</a>).